imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/mesh_import.md

 ## Introduction

-This first part explains the general OpenFOAM case structure, where the mesh information is stored and how to import a two-dimensional mesh created with an external software.
+This tutorial explains the general OpenFOAM case structure, where the mesh information is stored and how to import a two-dimensional mesh created with an external software.
 At the end, the mesh will be visualized using ParaView.
 The geometry of the case looks as follows:

 ![Elbow case geometry](figures/elbow-geometry.png)

-Navigate with your terminal to the extracted sub-directory `elbow` within the `1_mesh_generation` directory.
+Navigate with your terminal to the extracted sub-directory `elbow` within the `2_mesh_generation` directory.

 ## OpenFOAM case structure